 Fats, carbohydrates and protein may have different effects on satiety.
 There is some evidence that foods that are high in protein increase satiety more than high-carb foods, though this varies from person to person.
 Tip: Make sure that you’re eating enough healthy foods with protein, such as nuts, beans and fish.

 Most people find foods high in fat and sugar more pleasurable.
 Sugar and fat may activate the body’s “reward system” (which releases chemicals in the nervous system relating to pleasure) and blunt the body’s normal response to satiety signals, making it easier to overeat.
 Tip: An occasional treat is fine, as long as it doesn’t tip the scales with fat and sugar.
-Visit our supermarket guide for tips on finding healthier dessert options and make healthier desserts at home; we have a host of tasty recipes.

 Many people eat to clean their plates, using visual cues rather than hunger to tell them when they are finished.
 In a Cornell University experiment, people who ate from soup bowls that automatically refilled (without eaters knowing it) consumed 73 percent more—but didn’t feel fuller or think they had eaten more.
 Tips: Use small plates, bowls and cups.
 Tall, narrow glasses give the illusion of larger portions.
 Buy single-serving snacks or portion out servings in small bowls or bags.
 Don’t eat from large bags or boxes.